lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    :width: 90%
    :align: center

-The simulation agrees well with the theory again.
+The simulation agrees quite well with the theory again.
 With quasi-phase matching, the SHG power is growing approximately quadratically, but not as steeply as with perfect phase matching.
 Compared to the case without phase mathing, the benefit of quasi-phase matching is evident.

 Demo 2: Optical Bistability
 ===========================